oracle-livelabs/database-maa/zdm-physical-offline/zdm-host-provision/zdm-host-provision.md

    ![Image showing custom boot volume size](./images/boot.png)
 10. Click on **Create** to start the provisioning of compute.

-    In less than few minutes ZDM compute instance will be provisioned.
+    In less than a few minutes ZDM compute instance will be provisioned.

 ## Task 2 : Configure ZDM Service